 There are two conductive copper layers present in this RF PCB type.
 This RF board features paths or traces on the two sides.
 There is a connection between both sides.
 For this type of RF, manufacturers use mixed technology to mount components on the circuit board.
 This RF PCB design uses glass epoxy resin as the insulating material.

 There are more than two conductive layers in this type of RF PCB design.
 These layers are in the center of the material.
 This design entails alternating the layers of the core materials and prepreg.
 After that, you will laminate these layers under high pressure.
 The manufacturer melts the adhesive between the layers.

 This is a type of RF PCB design that uses solid substrate material.
 Rigid RF PCB uses FR4 stiffener to make the board rigid.
 This circuit board features several layers.
 Adhesive and heat are used to hold these layers together.
 Doing this makes the RF board solid.
 RF PCB designers utilize design software for this type of board.

 RF PCBs have continued to grow popular in the PCB industry.
 This can be attributed to a lot of benefits they offer.
 Below are some advantages of RF PCB;

 High tolerance power

 RF PCBs have the ability to tolerate high power.
 While some PCBs fail to function in high-temperature settings, RF PCBs function properly.
 These PCBs were designed to withstand varying temperatures.
-This is a major reason this PCB is used in high-end applications.
+This is a major reason this rigid flex PCB is used in high-end applications.
 RF PCBs tolerate thermal stress, which makes them a blessing for most industries.

 Faster working capacity